What's in the News

 What's New in Clinical Trials:

-However, if you would like to browse trials currently open for enrollment, visit the Clinical Trials page of the IMF web site.
+If you would like to browse trials currently open for enrollment, visit the Clinical Trials page of the IMF web site.
 Among the links, you will find CenterWatch and EmergingMed.
 The IMF has entered into partnerships with them to assist you in matching trials to your particular patient profile (i.e., stage of disease, previous treatment, how well you are able to carry out the activities of daily living, etc.) and by doing so, increase your chances of being eligible.
 You can also learn more about clinical trials by reviewing material from the National Cancer Institute.

 - Multiple Myeloma Quilt of Courage